 - The department prepares a memo or email explaining why the increase is being requested.
 The request should explain which of the equity criteria listed above is met.
-Information not pertaining to the criteria, such as workload, performance or longevity, need not be included. - The department then solicits the approval of their delegated authority/control point.
+Information not pertaining to the criteria, such as workload, performance or longevity, need not be included. - 2.
+The department then solicits the approval of their delegated authority/control point.
 This is typically the Dean, Provost or Vice Chancellor.
 The department is responsible for understanding and abiding by their approval process.
-Please note that all increases are subject to budgetary approval from the appropriate department control point. - The approved request is then provided to Compensation via the ServiceNow portal for final review and approval.
+Please note that all increases are subject to budgetary approval from the appropriate department control point. - 3.
+The approved request is then provided to Compensation via the ServiceNow portal for final review and approval.
 Compensation will confirm the approval or denial of the increase, the new salary and the effective date via an email to the department. - 4.
 If approved, the department may then input the increase into the UCPath system, using action code = PAY and Reason Code = EQU on the "Job Data" page.

-No additional processing is necessary for retroactive payments as the system will automatically calculate the toal amount due.
+No additional processing is necessary for retroactive payments as the system will automatically calculate the total amount due.

-Effective Date: Equity increases for monthly paid employees may be effective the first of the month or later following receipt of the request in Compensation.
-Equity increases for hourly paid employees may be effective the first of the bi-weekly pay period following receipt of the request in Compensation.
-Effective dates for both monthly and bi-weekly paid employees are contingent upon approvals being met prior to submitting for HR's approval.
-If the department desires an effective date LATER THAN the first of the month or bi-weekly pay period following receipt, please note this in the request submitted to Human Resources.
+Effective Date: Equity increases for monthly paid employees are effective the first of the month or later following receipt of the request in Compensation.
+Equity increases for hourly paid employees are effective the first of the bi-weekly pay period following receipt of the request in Compensation.
+Effective dates for both monthly and bi-weekly paid employees are contingent upon the department obtaining all needed approvals prior to submitting an equity request to HR.
+If the department desires an effective date LATER THAN the first of the month or bi-weekly pay period following receipt, they can note this in the request that is submitted to Human Resources.
 This policy for hourly employees became effective on July 1, 2013.